Banner

 In this milestone year—Bi-State’s 40th Anniversary—we’re excited to welcome you back to our Primary Care Conference on May 20, 2026.
 The conference will be from 7:30 am-4:30 pm at Lake Morey Resort in Fairlee, Vermont.

 This year’s theme, Honoring Our Past, Shaping Tomorrow, reflects both the history of the Community Health Center Movement and the opportunities ahead for our region.
-Highlights include a fireside‑style keynote with Dr. Thomas J. Ward Jr., whose work traces the origins of the Health Center Movement; a morning plenary exploring Bi-State’s history and the evolution of primary care in our communities; and an afternoon Revenue Cycle Management workshop led by ARCHPRO Coding and Consulting that offers practical strategies to strengthen financial and operational performance.
+Highlights include a fireside‑style keynote with Dr. Thomas J. Ward Jr., whose work traces the origins of the Health Center Movement; a morning plenary exploring Bi-State’s history and the evolution of primary care in our communities; an interactive afternoon Revenue Cycle Management session led by ARCHPRO Coding and Consulting that offers practical strategies to strengthen financial and operational performance; and an afternoon plenary with Christopher F. Koller, former President of the Milbank Memorial Fund, who will examine the policy decisions that shaped today’s primary care landscape and the essential role of CHCs in strengthening the system.
 We will also honor 10 outstanding individuals and organizations during the 2026 Bi-State Awards Ceremony.

 Please visit the event registration page for updated details on our sessions and speakers -- and please note a couple sessions are still being finalized, so stay tuned for those!